Project Management: Pulling the Strings

 The magic Square in Project Management

-In terms of projects, it is important to keep the classic project parameters within the agreed framework: Scope, schedule, quality and costs.
-The task of the project manager is not only to take countermeasures if one of these factors is no longer correct, but also to proactively ensure that all those involved know at all times how the project is going.
+In terms of projects, it's important to keep the classic project parameters within the agreed framework: Scope, schedule, quality and costs.
+The task of the project manager isn't only to take countermeasures if one of these factors is no longer correct, but also to proactively ensure that all those involved know at all times how the project is going.
 In this way we avoid unpleasant surprises on both sides.

 the magic square of project management consisting of scope, time, quality and budget